Folger Shakespeare Library: Elizabethan Garden

 At the east end of the building is an Elizabethan Garden featuring plants from Shakespeare's plays, opened in 1989 amid the four magnolias planted by Emily Jordan Folger in 1932.
 In 2003, several sculptures by Greg Wyatt based on Shakespeare's plays joined the Elizabethan plants in the garden.

 West garden

 Sculptor Brenda Putnam was hired in May 1930 to design a sculpture of Puck for a garden on the west side of the building.
 Decades of exposure weakened the statue, and after Puck's right hand was found across the street at the Library of Congress in 2000, the original piece was moved.
 It now sits above the entrance to the Elizabethan Theatre, and an aluminum statue replaced the original in the garden.

 The west garden's lawn shrank during the 1959 additions to the library, when part of its space was paved for a new staff parking area.

+Renovations

+The Folger Library and Theatre have undergone major renovations over the past six years, with the building being closed to daytime visitors since January 2020.
+The building reopened on June 21, 2024.
+The renovations added a new learning lab, new exhibits, outdoor gardens featuring a new Juliet balcony, and a reimagined great hall with a cafe (Quill & Crumb).